← Back to work

 Improved in-app event exploration

-Implement event exploration tools for easier discovery — so users don't need to leave Instagram to find events they care about.
+Event exploration tools for easier discovery - so users don't need to leave Instagram to find events they care about.

 Attendee connections

-Add features enabling attendee connections based on shared interests and event participation — making events social, not just informational.
+Features that connect attendees based on shared interests and event participation - making events social, not just informational.

-Personalized recommendations and sharing
+Personalized recommendations & sharing

-User Personas
+Personas

-"I see cool events on Instagram all the time but by the weekend I've forgotten everything I wanted to do."
+"I see cool events on Instagram all the time, but by the weekend I've forgotten everything I wanted to do."

 Goals